adamkurth/CXLS_Sphinx/docs/source/overwrite_background_subtraction.rst

     3. **Initialize Variables**:

         - Initializes `intensities_array` to `None`.

         - Initializes `high_stream_name` and `low_stream_name` to the respective stream file names.

     4. **Load and Compare Stream Data**:

         - Loads data from the high and low stream files using `load_stream`.

         - Compares high and low data using `compare_high_low`.

     5. **Overwrite Data**:

         - Overwrites data in the high stream file with data from the low stream.

     6. **Image Processing**:

         - Sets up `image_name` and `image_path` for processing.

         - Finds intensities using `intensity_finder` with high data stream coordinates and image path.

         - Populates the `intensities_array` with intensity data using `populate_intensity_array()`.

     7. **Threshold Processing and Coordinate Extraction**:

         - Initializes a `PeakThresholdProcessor` with a very low threshold.

         - Prints the original threshold value.

         - Retrieves coordinates above the threshold using `get_coordinates_above_threshold`.

     8. **Coordinate Menu Processing**:

         - Initializes another `PeakThresholdProcessor` with a higher threshold value.

         - Iterates through a list of radii, processing coordinates with different threshold values and radii.

         - Sets completed to True after processing

+.. py:function:: main()
     .. code-block:: python

         def main():